Sussex in the High Middle Ages: Economy

 William assigned large tracts of land amongst the Norman elite, creating vast estates in some areas, particularly in Sussex and the Welsh marches.

 The Normans also founded new towns in Sussex, including New Shoreham (the centre of modern Shoreham-by-Sea), Battle, Arundel, Uckfield and Winchelsea.

 Shipping records from the early 13th century show Winchelsea was Sussex's busiest port, closely followed by Shoreham.
 Other ports included Arundel, where William II landed from Normandy in 1097, and Seaford, where John Lackland landed on his way to being crowned King John.
 Before the Conquest the principle port on the Adur was Steyning.
 In the late 11th and early 12th centuries there was a rivalry between Steyning (owned by Fécamp Abbey) in Normandy and the ports of Bramber, New Shoreham that were owned by the de Braose family, lords of the Rape of Bramber.
-New Shoreham was one of most important Channel ports in 12th and 13th centuries.
+New Shoreham was one of the most important Channel ports in 12th and 13th centuries.
 William de Braose established the administrative centre of the rape at Bramber where he built a bridge and brought in a toll on all ships entering the port of Steyning.
 De Braose was setting up a rival parish at Bramber and after Fécamp Abbey's appeal to William I, de Braose was ordered to exhume and return 13 years' worth of burials to the churchyard at Steyning, preventing the creation of a new parish at Steyning's expense.
 De Braose then set up the new town of New Shoreham to the south and after 1100 Fécamp Abbey focused instead on its ports of Winchelsea and Rye.
 Shoreham is nearest Channel port to London.
 Shoreham visited by King John in 1199.
 Exports from Shoreham included timber and hemp.
 Shipbuilding took place at Shoreham and included several galleys that were repaired for King John in 1210 and 1212.
 The earliest known charter of the Cinque Ports, included Hastings and later Rye, Winchelsea and Seaford dates from 1155.

 The mint continued at Chichester throughout the period.
 The mint at Steyning continued until reign of William II.
 A new mint was established at Rye, the only one south of Yorkshire to be set up in the reigns of William II and Henry I between 1087 and 1135.

 Salt-making continued to take place near the Adur estuary.